 Fortunately, a few people took an interest in Sullivan and gave her opportunities to improve.
 She underwent eye operations that gave her limited, short-term relief, and she took a trial position as a housemaid that ended unsuccessfully.
 Early in her stay at Tewksbury, Sullivan learned from a resident who was blind that there were schools for blind children.
 Realizing that her best hope lay in getting an education, her ambition to go to one of those schools became the central focus of her life.

-In 1880, Sullivan learned that a commission was coming to investigate the conditions at Tewksbury Almshouse.
-On the day of their visit, Anne followed them around, waiting for an opportunity to speak.
+In 1880, Anne Sullivan learned that a commission was coming to investigate the conditions at Tewksbury Almshouse.
+On the day of their visit, Sullivan followed them around, waiting for an opportunity to speak.
 Just as the tour was concluding, she gathered up all of her courage, approached a member of the team of inspectors, and told him that she wanted to go to school.
 That moment changed her life.
-On October 7, 1880, Anne Sullivan entered the Perkins Institution.
+On October 7, 1880, Sullivan entered the Perkins Institution.

-Anne Sullivan's life experience made her very different from the other students at Perkins.
+Sullivan's life experience made her very different from the other students at Perkins.
 At the age of 14, she couldn't read or even write her name.
 She had never owned a nightgown or hairbrush, and did not know how to thread a needle.
 While Sullivan had never attended school, she was wise in the ways of the world, having learned a great deal about life, politics and tragedy at Tewksbury, a side of society unknown even to her teachers.

 Most of the other girls at Perkins were the sheltered daughters of wealthy merchants or prosperous farmers.
 Unfortunately, many of Sullivan's fellow students ridiculed her because of her ignorance and rough manners.
 Some of her teachers were particularly unsympathetic and impatient.